 Tropes Limyaael has specifically ranted about:

-- An Adventurer Is You: aversion: Rant on D&D stereotypes
+- An Adventurer Is You: Averted with the rant on D&D stereotypes/

 - Avoid Writing A Mary Sue: Many of her rants are devoted to this.